hdShang/arxiv-daily/docs/cs-CL/2025-08-19/papers/250814279v1-grile-a-benchmark-for-grammar-reasoning-and-explanation-in-romanian-.md

 ---
 layout: default
-title: GRILE: A Benchmark for Grammar Reasoning and Explanation in Romanian LLMs
+title: "GRILE: A Benchmark for Grammar Reasoning and Explanation in Romanian LLMs"
 ---

 # GRILE: A Benchmark for Grammar Reasoning and Explanation in Romanian LLMs